spoorthipujariadobe/aepsdk-campaignclassic-android/Documentation/api-reference.md

 The `registerDevice` API lets you register a user device with Campaign Classic.

+> **Note**
-> ℹ️ To prepare your app to handle push notifications, see the tutorial on [setting up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).
+> To prepare your app to handle push notifications, see the tutorial on [setting up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).
 After you receive the Firebase Cloud Messaging (FCM) SDK registration token, send this token and the device information to Campaign Classic by using the `registerDevice` API.

 The `registerDevice` API registers a device with your Campaign Classic registration server.
 It takes the FCM registration token as a parameter with a user key that identifies a user, such as an email address or a login name.
 You can also provide a map of the custom key-value pairs that you want to associate with the registration.